ringsaturn/tzf/README.md

 }
 ```

-If you need 100% accurate query result, use below to got a finder:
+If you require a query result that is 100% accurate, use the following to locate:

 ```go
 // Use about 900MB memory for init, and 660MB after GC.